 McClellan Oscillator is able to foreshadow future strength in the Stock Market when the indicator spends several days (if not weeks) overbought.
 Where overbought is readings above 150.
 Tom McClellan has coined the term "a complex structure".

-So when the McClellan Oscillator is overbought for several days/weeks (readings above 150), it is called a complex structure.
+So a complex structure is called a complex structure when the McClellan Oscillator is overbought for several days/weeks (readings above 150).
 Once this occurs, the market tends to pull back afterward, then thrust significantly higher in the upcoming months.

-Let's take a look at an example below, where we have the McClellan Oscillator overbought for several days/weeks forming a complex structure.
-As soon as it pulled back to work off the overbought condition it appreciated 17% in the following months.
-This probably caught many bears blindsided if they were not paying attention to this indicator.
+Let's take a look at the example below.
+The McClellan Oscillator was overbought for several days/weeks, forming a complex structure.
+As soon as it pulled back to work off the overbought condition, it appreciated 17% in the following months.
+This probably blindsided many bears if they were not paying attention to this indicator.

 How To Time Market Bottoms